-The primary modalities employed in my practice are Internal Family Systems (IFS), Interpersonal Neurobiological approaches (IPNB), AEDP (adult attachment work: Accelerated Experiential Dynamic Psychotherapy) and spiritual/meaning-making approaches
+The primary modalities employed in my practice are Internal Family Systems (IFS), Interpersonal Neurobiological approaches (IPNB), AEDP (adult attachment work: Accelerated Experiential Dynamic Psychotherapy) and spiritual/meaning-making and integrative approaches

 Specifically, this means that we are working directly with "parts" (see below) or emotions, as well as with themes make themselves known in the course of therapy work.
 These methods have been developed in order to more directly engage the client through deeper-level relating to the inner world, and to help that inner self to move more easily into the outer world of relationships and other meaning-making endeavors such as creativity and work.